joaohenrifranco/rfid-access-control/server/README.md

 # Server
 Django based server that provides a RESTful API for authentication and logging.

 Also provides a control panel made with Django Admin.

 Works with [Django 2.0+](https://docs.djangoproject.com/en/2.0/).

 ## Running

- - Firstly get Django through pip
+ - Get Django through pip
  - Clone this repo and navigate to `server/`

-Now let's create  our database:
+Now creating  our database, run the following commands:

- - Run `python3 manage.py makemigrations`
+ - `python3 manage.py makemigrations`
- - Run `python3 manage.py migrate`
+ - `python3 manage.py migrate`

-Creating a admin login for the dashboard
+Creating a admin login for the dashboard:

- - Run `python3 manage.py createsuperuser` and fill the asked fields
+ - `python3 manage.py createsuperuser` and fill the asked fields

- Now test the server:
+ Now let's test the server:
- - Run `python3 manage.py runserver`
+ - `python3 manage.py runserver`

 **Don't run Django's test server in production**.
 I recommend using Apache with mod_wsig.